 N.C.
 State University Institute for Transportation Research and Education.

-The NCDOT Mobi Awards luncheon will be held on April 1, 2020, at 11:30 a.m. at the Marriott City Center, 500 Fayetteville St., Raleigh.
+Aug.
+5, 2020, at the Marriott City Center, 500 Fayetteville St., Raleigh.
 Winners will be featured on NCDOT's website and in various other publications.

 Nominations may be made by any North Carolina town, city, county, university/college, metropolitan planning organization (MPO), rural planning organization (RPO), public transportation system/authority, airport authority or council of government.